ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 **Country code**

-OONI by default collects the code which corresponds to the country from which the user is running ooniprobe tests from, by automatically searching for it based on the user’s IP address through the [MaxMind GeoIP database](https://www.maxmind.com/en/home).
+OONI by default collects the code which corresponds to the country from which the user is running OONI Probe tests from, by automatically searching for it based on the user’s IP address through the [MaxMind GeoIP database](https://www.maxmind.com/en/home).
 The collection of country codes is an important part of OONI’s research, as it enables OONI to map out global network measurements and to identify where